Toshihiko-tan/momi3/docs/tutorial.rst

 These constraints ensure biologically meaningful parameter ranges: population sizes and times must be nonnegative, and migration rates must lie within ``[0, 1]``.

-In general, ``constraints_for`` automatically generates the linear restrictions required for optimization.
+In general, ``constraints_for`` automatically generates the linear constraints required for optimization.

 Modifying the constraints:
 ------------------------------------------